awsdocs/amazon-chime-sdk-developer-guide/doc_source/call-and-bridge.md

 # CallAndBridge<a name="call-and-bridge"></a>

-Creates an outbound call to a PSTN phone number, or to a SIP trunk configured as a Voice Connector or Voice Connector Group, and then bridges it with an existing call leg\.
+Creates an outbound call to a PSTN phone number, or to a SIP trunk configured as an Amazon Chime SDK Voice Connector or Amazon Chime SDK Voice Connector Group, and then bridges it with an existing call leg\.
 You use `PSTN` when calling a phone number, and `AWS` when calling a SIP trunk\.

 An existing call leg can be an outbound call leg created by using the [CreateSIPMediaApplicationCall](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_CreateSipMediaApplicationCall.html) API, or an inbound leg created by a SIP rule that invokes the AWS Lambda function with a `NewInboundCall` event\.
 When you implement a `CallAndBridge` action to a Voice Connector or Voice Connector Group endpoint, you must specify the Amazon Resource Number \(ARN\) of the Voice Connector or Voice Connector Group\.